Tumandar

-Tumandar (تُمن دار) is a title given to the leader of Baloch and Pashtoon tribe in Pakistan.
+Tumandar (تُمن دار) is a title given to leaders of tribes among the Baloch and Pashtoon in Pakistan.

 As defined in the Gazette of Pakistan, a "Tumandar" or "Sardar" who is accepted as the leader of a tribe, under any custom or usage or otherwise could obtain free labour from other persons or compel them to work against their will.